-Faisal Saeed al-Mutar, founder of Ideas Beyond Borders and co-founder of the Critical Thinking Unit (CTU) Campus Program, shares about growing up in Iraq and how these experiences drive his activism at U.S. college campuses.
+Faisal Saeed al-Mutar, founder of Ideas Beyond Borders and co-founder of the Critical Thinking Fellowship (CTF) Campus Program, shares about growing up in Iraq and how these experiences drive his activism at U.S. college campuses.

 Julia O’Donnell is the Campus Program Manager and works closely with Faisal.
 Together they help our campus fellows spark activism around the protection of women and girls and promote the reform of Islam by bringing ex-Muslims, Muslim reformers, and scholars from many fields to speak on their campuses.

 Julia: Can you tell our supporters about your life growing up in Iraq?
-How have your early life experiences influenced and shaped your work with Ideas Beyond Borders and Critical Thinking Unit?
+How have your early life experiences influenced and shaped your work with Ideas Beyond Borders and Critical Thinking Fellowship?

 Faisal: I see my life as divided into different stages, the first stage was my early childhood and it was under the regime of Saddam Hussein which was an absolute authoritarian dictatorship.
 My neighborhood at the time was filled with many of his generals, so when the war happened in 2003, many of them left.
 The area turned from a normal residential neighborhood into chaos.
 Quickly, Al Qaeda and other militias moved in and began controlling the area, and terrorism was our weekly reality.